Parliament Hill Fields & East Heath

 The Vale of health

-The Vale of Health, known many years ago as Hatch’s Bottom (or maybe Hatchett’s), is situated in a basin near one of the Hampstead ponds.
+The Vale of Health, known many years ago as Hatch’s Bottom (or maybe Hatchett’s) when it was a marsh, is situated in a basin near one of the Hampstead ponds.
 The poet Leigh Hunt came to live here in 1816, and his house was on the site of the Vale of Health Hotel.
 For many years it hosted fairs.

 Preacher’s Hill is named for one George Whitfield who used to preach for daytrippers to turn away from the horse races held in those years and toward god, in 1739.